cube3power/atsd/integration/spss/statistics/README.md

 ![](images/select_weights.png)

-> Alternatively, you can execute [SPSS scripts](data-source.md) to load records from a datasources automatically.
+> Alternatively, you can execute [SPSS scripts](data-source.md) to load records from a data sources automatically.

 * Proceed to the [Merge Datasets](#merge-datasets) section below.